Maximum Mean Discrepancy with Unequal Sample Sizes via Generalized U-Statistics: Asymptotic distribution of the MMD estimate

 These terms, as various means of the $X$-to-$X$, $X$-to-$Y$, and $Y$-to-$Y$ kernel matrices, can be written straightforwardly in modern automatic differentiation libraries.
 Thus $\MMDhatsq / (\hat\sigma + \lambda)$ can be easily written as an objective function for gradient-based optimization of kernel parameters.
+These estimators are very similar to the variance estimator used by \citet{liu:deep-testing} and are based on the same sums of kernel terms, simply scaled in a slightly different way; thus the difficulty of implementation and computational cost are essentially the same as that of \citet{liu:deep-testing}.

-These plug-in estimators are biased, both for simplicity and because biased estimators tend to work better in the denominator here.
-Unbiased estimators (perhaps also incorporating the lower-order terms of \cref{prop:var-gen-mmd}), however, could also be derived as was done for $\MMDhatsqu$ by \citet{sutherland:unbiased-mmd-variance}.
+These plug-in estimators are biased; unbiased estimators (perhaps also incorporating the lower-order terms of \cref{prop:var-gen-mmd}), could also be derived as was done for $\MMDhatsqu$ by \citet{sutherland:unbiased-mmd-variance}.
+In the setting of SNR maximization, however, an unbiased estimator of $\sigma^2$ does \emph{not} imply an unbiased estimator of $\frac{1}{\sigma}$; in fact, no such estimator can exist \citep[Proposition 1]{deka:mmd-bfair}. \citet{deka:mmd-bfair} also report that the biased estimator worked better in their experiments in a closely related setting.

+The uniform convergence result of \citet{liu:deep-testing} for the signal-to-noise ratio estimator of $\MMDhatsqu$ readily generalizes to this estimator, showing that optimizing this signal-to-noise ratio estimator does indeed optimize the true signal-to-noise ratio for $\MMDhatsq$.
+We give an informal summary here, but in fact all results from \citet{liu:deep-testing} -- in particular their Theorem 6, Propositions 7 to 9, and the formal versions in their appendix Theorem 11 and Corollaries 12 and 13 -- exactly apply when their sample size $n$ is replaced by the harmonic mean $n_\harm = 2 / (1/n_X + 1/n_Y) \ge n_{\min}$.
+Details are given in \cref{sec:unif-conv}. \begin{theorem}[Informal] Consider a smoothly parameterized set of kernels $k_\omega$ lying in a finite-dimensional Banach space.
+Then, with appropriate regularization $\lambda$, $\MMDhatsq / (\hat\sigma + \lambda)$ converges uniformly to $\MMDhat / \sigma$ over bounded sets of parameters with variance bounded away from zero.
+Thus the maximizer of the estimate approaches the maximizer of the population signal-to-noise ratio. \end{theorem}